OriginalConcept/KahnAcademyInterview/README.txt

 I could not test this program on Internet Explorer but everything is fully functional on Firefox, Chrome, and Safari.

 3.
 I could not fully figure out Esprima so I only use the tokenizer.
-The documentation is woefully brief.
+The documentation for Esprima is woefully brief.
 As a result, did not do test case 3.
+Given more time, I would add full functionality.
 4.
 Ace is amazingly nice.
 It made this project a lot easier.

 5.
 There’s no slowdown to user input.

 By Adam Fisher